mmbman/Katagiri/jewel-mirror-awareness.md

 “...Zazen Yojinki” For a translation of the *Zazen Yojinki*, see *Timeless Spring*, trans. by Thomas Cleary.
 (Weatherhill, Tokyo and New York, 1980), pg.
 112-124.

-“...Keizan” Keizan Jokin (1268-1325), Founder of Soji Monastery, which ranks with Eihelfi as one of the two most important monasteries in the Soto tradition.
+“...Keizan” Keizan Jokin (1268-1325), Founder of Soji Monastery, which ranks with Eiheiji as one of the two most important monasteries in the Soto tradition.

 “...Put those things” For a translation and commentary on the Tenzo Kyokun, see *Refining Your Life*, by Dogen and Uchiyama (Weatherhill, Tokyo and New York, 1983).